virajvaidya/TimeSeriesAnalysis/README.md

 # :stopwatch: Time Series Analysis :technologist:

 A collection of assessments in Time Series Analysis completed as part of my Econometrics program.
-I intend this particular repository to focus on Forecasting Models in Python.
+I intend this particular repository to focus on Time Series Forecasting Models in Python.
 I have used Google's Cloud-based Colaboratory Jupyter IDE for the purposes of this repository.